AstraZeneca/chemicalx/README.md

 **A simple example**

 We are going to overview a short example of training a machine learning model on DrugCombDB.
 In the first part of this illustrative example we import the base PyTorch library, data loaders and the DeepSynergy model from ChemicalX.
-We load the feature sets, triples and create a generator for the training split that we create.
-We will use this to train the DeepSynergy model.
+We load the feature sets, triples and create a generator for the training split that we created.
+We will use the generator to train the DeepSynergy model.

 ```python
 import torch